UWIT-UE/mci-operations-examples/nginx-saml-proxy/README.md

 - Although the same server name is defined in multiple Ingress definitions with different paths, they are merged resulting in unified routing for the server name.
 - It is important to note that each separate Ingress is effectively a separate stanza in the ingress-nginx configuration.
 The annotations in an Ingress definition apply to that stanza, thus one must not combine Ingress definitions that require different settings/annotations.
 - Namespace notes:
   - Ingress objects must be in the same namespace as the backend Services they reference, as usual.
+In this example deploy-nginx-saml-proxy resources and ingress-\*-main resources must be in the same namespace.
+Other ingress resources must be in the same namespace as their backend.
   - ingress-nginx will merge server names regardless of namespace.
-In the example presented here, the resources in nginx-saml-proxy deployment and ingress-server1-main could be in namespace "default" and the resources of ingress-server1-myapp1 could be in namespace "myapp1" but they will still result in unified routing.
+In this example, the resources in nginx-saml-proxy deployment and ingress-server1-main could be in namespace "default" and the resources of ingress-server1-myapp1 could be in namespace "myapp1" but will still result in unified routing.

 ## Details
 See descriptive comments in the following files.